 According to Stagedhomes.com, “in a decreasing housing market, staged homes will sell quicker and for more money than a home that has not been staged.
 In an increasing housing market, staged homes will sell for even more money.”

 What is a Staged Home?

 Staging a home includes preparing a residence for sale in the housing market.
-The intent behind staging a home is to promote intrigue from buyers so that a home will sell at a faster and more profitable rate.
+A staged home entices buyers with a move in ready look.
+And as we’ve already seen, a staged home will sell faster and for more than a home that isn’t staged.

-Most staging techniques are primarily focused on the appearance of the home for sale and include transforming a home into a more welcoming environment for potential buyers.
+Most staging techniques are primarily focused on the appearance of the home for sale.
+They transform the home into a more welcoming environment for potential buyers.
 Most staged homes include art, paintings, lights, plants and rugs to give the property for sale a more attractive look.

 Staged Homes Compared to Unstaged Homes

 While it may seem like staging your home is more effort than it’s worth, it has been proven that staging can help potential buyers better visualize the space in your home.

 The major difference between homes that are staged and those that are not is more than a difference in overall appearance and ambiance.
 Homes that have been staged cater to buyers and feature a variety of qualities that could be deemed “buyable” to them.
 Homes that are not staged either utilize previously owned furniture in its original positioning or are primarily empty.